pip-webui/pip-webui-tutorial/step6/Readme.md

 Create **nodes.js** file under **/src/nodes** folder and copy the following code there:

-We will receive data our test dataset.
+We will receive data from our test dataset.
 Use `$scope.dataSet.get('NodesTestCollection').getAll()` to read data from a set of 'NodesTestCollection'.

 ```javascript
 (function (angular) {